Yfatou/project3/README.md

 ## How to look for Volunteer opportunities?
 To look for Volunteer opportunities, the user does not have to logged in.
-A click on the "Search opprtunities" link (on the navigation bar) will display a search form.
+A click on the "Search opportunities" link (on the navigation bar) will display a search form.
 The user can then enter a zipcode to see all the requests in the chosen area.
 For each request, a button "I'm IN" and a link to the profile of the requester is also available.
 When the volunteer click on the "I'm IN" button, he/she will be redirected to a contact form.
 Once filled, the informations in the form will be sent to the requester.

 The requester can then contact the volunteer.

-For safety issue, we choosed to not let the Volunteer contact the requester directly.
+For safety purpose, we choosed to not let the Volunteer contact the requester directly.

 ![](SeniorNextDoor_demo2.gif)